 Drones can prove to be very handy in emergency situations especially in emergency relief operations and delivery of medical supplies.
-A professor at the University of North Texas is developing a drone to which a portable communication system can be attached and it starts providing cellular service in the disaster-hit area.
+A professor at the University of North Texas is developing a drone to which a portable communication system can be attached and it starts providing instant cellular coverage in the disaster-hit area.

 In case of natural catastrophes such as tornados and hurricanes, the technological infrastructure is adversely affected.
 This makes it difficult for the emergency relief professionals to stay in contact with each other.
 The Aerial Deployable Communications System has been designed against this aftermath.